WhitmanCS370/Mach_1_Project/README.md

 ```
 python sound_cli.py -p <sounds folder>/<sound>.wav
 ```
+# Epoch 1

+## Team Members Roles
+- Uli: Driver for implementing functional requirements
+- Molly: Tested the requirements.
+- Marlyn: Added documentation and cleaned up code.
+- Clara: Guided Uli as to what needed to be implemented.

+We were all present for the implementation of functional requirements.

+## Progress Sumary
+We have finished Epoch 1.
 ## Testing
 Went to the command line and test each command.
 We inputed corect and wrong command formats to check the commands work and if the wrong command format was given, it would print the error statement.

 ## Reflection
 We found implementing playing sounds simultaneously to be challenging.
 We were having trouble getting them to start at the same time.
 We takled this by doing research and testing.
 In the future, we plan on further cleaning up code and adding more commands if the need arises.

+# Epoch 2

+## Team Member Roles
+- Uli:
+- Molly: Implemented part a (enhanced ways to listen to sounds) of epoch 2
+- Marly:
+- Clara:

+## Testing

+## Reflection